ioggstream/papers/semantics-ddd/index.md

     province: http://places.example/hasProvince
 ```

-It is possible to adapt the service to the new ontology changing the
+To adapt the service to a new ontology supporting the `hasProvinceOrMetropolitanCity`
-@context instead of the property name
+property, we can just change the @context instead of the property name

 ```yaml
 "@context":